The 7th JILPT Tokyo Comparative Labor Policy Seminar 2024

 1. Presentation 1 [Australia]

-“Australian Trade Union Density in Crisis: Precarious work and collective bargaining”
+"Australian Trade Union Density in Crisis: Precarious Work and Collective Bargaining" (PDF:1.0MB)

 Eugene SCOFIELD-GEORGESON, Senior Lecturer, University of Technology Sydney, Faculty of Law